-COURSE DESCRIPTION: Consists of 120 Clinical hours of supervised phlebotomy practice at a local health care facility and a minimum of 100 unaided venipunctures.
+COURSE DESCRIPTION: Consists of 120 clinical hours of supervised phlebotomy practice at a local health care facility.
 The externship rotation schedule is arranged on an individual basis.
-A special registration permit for registering for the internship is required.
+Special registration permit for registering for the internship is required.
 Clinical experiences will include experience collecting a variety of specimens from a variety of patient types.
 NOTE: Possession of a current Cardiopulmonary Resuscitation (CPR) for the Healthcare provider certification card and completion of the program's health requirements prior to placement in the internship.

-1.1 PHB 102 Student Outcomes
+1.2 Student Outcomes

 - 1. Demonstrate knowledge of the healthcare delivery system and medical terminology - 2.
-Demonstrate basic understanding of anatomy and physiology as it related to body systems and the venipuncture procedure. - 3.
+Demonstrate basic understanding of anatomy and physiology as it related to body systems and the venipuncture procedure - 3.
 Demonstrate understanding of the importance of specimen collection and specimen integrity in the delivery of patient care. - 4.
-Demonstrate knowledge of collection equipment, various types of additives used, special precautions necessary, and instances that can interfere in Clinical analysis of blood constituents. - 5.
+Demonstrate knowledge of collection equipment, various types of additives used, special precautions necessary, and instances that can interfere in clinical analysis of blood constituents. - 5.
 Follow standard operating procedures to collect specimens. - 6.
 Demonstrate understanding of requisitioning, specimen transport, and specimen processing. - 7.
 Demonstrate understanding of quality assurances and quality control in phlebotomy. - 8.
 Communicate (verbally and nonverbally) effectively and appropriately in the workplace.

-1.2 PHB 102 Student Clinical Objectives: Upon completion of this course, the student will be able to:
+1.3 Clinical Objectives: Upon completion of this course, the student will be able to:

-- 1. Orientation to the Clinical setting; Selection of Clinical sites; Discussion of the evaluation mechanism and process. - 2.
+- 1. Orientation to the clinical setting; Selection of clinical sites; Discussion of the evaluation mechanism and process. - 2.
 Describe the basic concepts of communication, personal and patient interactions, diversity, stress management, professional behavior, and legal implications of this work environment. - 3.
-Demonstrate appropriate patient / client identification procedures. - 4.
+Demonstrate appropriate patient / client identification procedures - 4.
 Demonstrate appropriate procedures to show when performing a vacuum collection device, syringe, capillary skin-puncture, or winged infusion apparatus, and state the advantages and disadvantages of each procedure. - 5.
-Demonstrate knowledge of collection equipment, various types of additives used, necessary special precautions and substances that can interfere in Clinical analysis of blood constituents. - 6.
-Perform a minimum of 120 hours of Clinical experience in varied Clinical settings, including health fairs, donor and pheresis centers, nursing homes, ambulatory Clinical as well as in in-patient hospital settings. - 7.
+Demonstrate knowledge of collection equipment, various types of additives used, necessary special precautions and substances that can interfere in clinical analysis of blood constituents. - Perform a minimum of 120 hours of clinical experience in varied clinical settings, including health fairs, donor and pheresis centers, nursing homes, ambulatory clinical as well as in in-patient hospital settings. - 7.
 Correctly perform a minimum of 100 successful, unaided blood collections. - 8.
 Demonstrate proper technique when performing Point-of-Care procedures. - 9.
 Demonstrate an understanding of the appropriate requisitioning, specimen transport, and specimen processing procedures. - 10.
 Understand quality assurance in phlebotomy by correctly using the policies and procedures in the affiliate setting to assure quality in obtaining the blood specimen.